 Most recently, Shane has been working with ANU Productions on several productions.
 In PALS – The Irish at Gallipoli, over the course of its two runs, he played three of the four characters, the show went on to be nominated for Best Production in The Irish Times Theatre Awards and won the Audience Choice Award.
 He played Ned Daly in their 1916 devised piece Glorious Madness and was also in Yellow which was commissioned by RTE for their Road to The Rising event.
 He also performed in Beautiful Dreamers, the ANU Productions/Performance Corporation co-production for Limerick City of Culture.
 He was nominated at The Irish Times Theatre Awards in the best production category for On The Wire, a devised piece which he co-wrote and performed in.
 He has also just finished The Bell Room for Upstate Theatre directed by Louise Lowe which he co-developed and performed in.

-Shane has appeared in films such as King of The Travellers and Stalker both directed by Mark O’Connor and Dark By Noon directed by Alan Leonard and his TV credits include Ealu for TG4 and playing various characters in, both pre-recorded and live elements of, Gory Stories for RTE’s children’s show Elev8.
+Shane has appeared in films such as King of The Travellers and Stalker both directed by Mark O’Connor and Dark By Noon directed by Alan Leonard.
+His TV credits include Ealu for TG4 and playing various characters in, both pre-recorded and live elements of, Gory Stories for RTE’s children’s show Elev8.

 For Beautiful Dreamers: